NJL-Chiral Soliton and the Nucleon Equation of State at supra-saturation density: Impact of Chiral Symmetry Restoration: Theoretical Framework

+The scaling parameter ($\chi$) should be viewed as a phenomenological correction for spurious collective effects inherent to the soliton, rather than as a substitute for full spin–isospin quantization.
 This scaling allows us to match the observed nucleon mass and enables a meaningful comparison between model predictions and physical observables.
 Accordingly, we rescale the soliton energy density and pressure profiles as follows~\cite{Fukushima2020}:

 This rescaling procedure also facilitates direct comparison with the Nucleon EoS shown in Figure 8 of Ref.~\cite{Fukushima2020}.
 Based on their qualitative argument, a hard-core radius of $\sim 0.5$~fm suggests that hard deconfinement may set in around $\sim 8\rho_0$ (or possibly earlier).
 Furthermore, within the hard-confinement regime, it is argued that the thermodynamic pressure of bulk matter can be approximated by the mechanical pressure found at the core of the nucleon.